|Angle of View||130°|

 The Blacksys CF-100 2CH is a Korean-made dashboard camera that was released in 2013.
 Currently, it is among the most affordable taxi cams on the market.
 That doesn’t by any means imply that it is of low quality.
 On the contrary, this dual-channel camera is among the most popular and highest rated dash cams.
 That is because the video footage that it produces is of a quality that is similar to that produced by high-end dash cams.

 So if you are on a budget, then this unit is strongly recommended as one of the best affordable dash cams.
-Just remember to choose the 2CH version because there is a single-channel version available and it is usually labeled 1CH.
+Just remember to choose the two channel version because there is a single-channel version available and it is usually labeled 1CH.

 The only major problem with this camera is that it doesn’t have a built-in display, HDMI or USB output and therefore if you want to review footage you have to connect it to an external screen using an AV card.
 Alternatively, you can remove its memory card and read its contents using a computer, tablet or smartphone.
 However, it has an emergency button that you can use to save footage that you don’t want to be erased.